Daksha: Daksha Yajna

 Daksha insults Shiva while arguing with Sati.

 The Daksha Yajna is regarded as an important turning point in the creation and development of a number of sects in Hinduism.
 The story describes the circumstances that replaced Sati with Parvati as Shiva's consort and later led to the story of Ganesha and Kartikeya.

 One of the daughters of Daksha, often said to be the youngest, was Sati, who had always wished to marry Shiva.
 Daksha forbade it, but later reluctantly allowed her and she married Shiva.

 Once, Daksha organised the Brihaspatistava Yajna and intentionally did not invite Shiva and Sati.
 Even though discouraged by Shiva, who told her not to go to a ceremony performed by Daksha where her husband and she were not invited, the parental bond made Sati ignore social etiquette and her husband's wishes.
 Sati went to the ceremony alone.
 She was snubbed by Daksha and insulted by him in front of the guests.
 Sati, unable to bear further insult, ran into the sacrificial fire and immolated herself.
 Shiva, upon learning about the terrible incident, in his wrath invoked Virabhadra and Bhadrakali by plucking a lock of hair and thrashing it on the ground.
-Virabhadra and the bhutaganas marched south and destroyed all the premises.
+Virabhadra and the Bhutaganas marched south and destroyed all the premises.
 Daksha was decapitated, and the site of the ritual was devastated during the rampage.
 Bhrigu, the chief priest of the Yajna, invoked the Ribhus to fight the Ganas, but the former was tied to a pillar and his beard was forcibly plucked off.
 According to Horace Hayman Wilson, Vahni's hands were cut, Bhaga's eyes were plucked out, Pusha had broken teeth, Yama's mace was broken, Goddesses' noses were cut, Soma was pummelled, while Yajneshwara, the Indra of Swayambhuva Manvantara, tried to escape in the form of a deer, but was decapitated.
 Daksha also tried to escape, but Virabhadra held him and cut off his head (some legends say that he plucked off Daksha's head with his own hands).
 The head was thrown to the fire, and Virabhadra returned to Kailasa, along with his hordes.

-Later, Shiva was pacified.
+Shiva was pacified.
 He forgave Daksha and resurrected him, but with a goat's head.
-Bhrigu and the others were restored their respective parts.
+Bhrigu and the others had their parts restored.
 With Vishnu as the chief priest, Daksha offered a share of the oblations to Shiva, and the sacrifice was successfully completed.